 - TEXTBOOK: Exercise Physiology: Theory and Application to Fitness and Performance by Powers, Howley and Quindry 11th edition.
-McGraw-Hill. - SUPPLEMENTARY MATERIALS: Addition materials in the form of original scientific journal articles and a documentary will also be assigned and posted on the course Canvas page.
+McGraw-Hill. - SUPPLEMENTARY MATERIALS: Additional materials in the form of original scientific journal articles or other forms of supplemental material will be posted on the course Canvas page.